xishanyu2/xishanyu2.github.io/_blogs/EH.md

 2. Scientific/technological innovations created by a “culture of growth” (Joel Mokyr).
 3. High wages created by international trade and urbanization induced technological innovation (Robert Allen).

+Spread to Europe: The French Revolution
+> Acemoglu etc.(AER, 2011):